saradfrz/vba-mini-apps/README.md

 # Excel Mini-Apps with VBA Code

 ⚙️ _Under development_ <br>

 This repository contains a collection of mini-apps built in Excel with VBA code.
 Each mini-app is designed to perform a specific task or solve a particular problem.

 ## List of Mini-Apps
+- **Body Mass index Calculator**: Calculates an individual's BMI classification based on their height and weight.
 - **Weight Tracker**: Track your weight over time, set goals and visualize your progress using graphs.

 ## How to Use